Causes of Hair Loss in Women

 So we know there are a broad a range of causes from the obvious such as damaging it with peroxides and other chemicals, to hidden causes such as systemic inflammation and stress.

-And even worse, is that women are prescribing OTC medications to one another online!
-It is horrifying to see women telling other women to start taking over the counter supplements like iron or Vitamin D when they have absolutely no knowledge of the overall health of the other woman, nor any real idea what could be causing the other woman's hair loss.
+And even worse, women are prescribing over the counter treatments to one another online!
+It is horrifying to see women telling other women to start taking supplements like iron or Vitamin D when they have absolutely no knowledge of the overall health of the other woman, nor any real idea what could be causing the other woman's hair loss.

-FEMALE HAIR LOSS - TRIGGER PLUS CONTRIBUTING FACTORS
+CAUSES OF HAIR LOSS IN WOMEN - TRIGGER PLUS CONTRIBUTING FACTORS

-A common combination is menopause and poor diet or low nutrition often caused by women in menopause taking on crash diets or ketogenic diets to eliminate their menopause weight gain.
-So menopause is not the direct cause of hair loss in all women during menopause, but when combined with crash dieting, poor nutritional input, or strong genetic predisposition, (all of which are known to contributors to female hair loss) it would appear on the surface that menopause is the sole cause.
+A common example of underlying cause and trigger is menopause which is sometimes combined with a poor diet or low nutrition.
+This can be caused by women in menopause taking on crash diets or ketogenic diets to eliminate their menopause weight gain.
+So menopause is not the direct cause of hair loss in all women during menopause, but when combined with other factors such as those I have covered below, it can certainly be one piece of the puzzle in identifying the cause of hair loss in women.

-So as you read through these causes, look for contributing factors.
-Try to identify your initial trigger and then look to see if there is a secondary factor that is at play.
+So as you read through these causes, look for your underlying causes which will be your contributing factors.
+Try to identify your initial trigger and then look to see if there is a secondary factor, or two or three, that is at play.

 You hear of women who take iron supplements and their hair grows back, then you hear of a woman who changed her shampoo and her hair grew back.
+You read about women using a scalp spray and claiming their hair grew back.
 But there are equally as many, if not more, for whom those solutions did nothing.
 This is due to both the trigger and the contributing factor (or factors) working together.

-Although a change in hormone levels can be responsible for thinning hair during and after menopause, it is worth noting that following menopause, hair can be thinning out in one of three ways:
+Although a change in hormone levels can cause hair loss or thinning in a woman during and after menopause, it is worth noting that following menopause, hair can be thinning out in one of three ways:

 First, the natural growth cycle may be interrupted and/or slowed resulting in diffuse hair loss.
 This is generally caused by a change in hormone levels.

-Secondly as we age, our hair follicles can get narrower and this gives the appearance of less hair, when in fact you may have the same number of hairs, they are just much finer.
-This is especially the noticeable for women who had very thick dark colored hair.
+Secondly as we age, our hair strands can get narrower (called miniaturisation) and this gives the appearance of less hair, when in fact you may have the same number of hairs, they are just much finer.
+This is especially noticeable for women who had very thick dark colored hair.